Table of Contents

 At present, there is no cure for the illness.
 To improve functioning, a multi-pronged approach to treatment offers the best results.
 These include:

 Medication.
 Psychiatric meds are the mainstay treatment for this severe mental illness.
-The drugs that have shown to be the most helpful include antipsychotics, both old and new generation versions.
-Side effects can be an issue with the psych drugs.
+The substances that have shown to be the most helpful include antipsychotics, both old and new generation versions.
+Side effects can be an issue with the psych substances.
 There are many options within this drug class, so it will come down to a balance of risk and reward.
 Mood stabilizers and antidepressants are also helpful for treating schizophrenia.

 Psycho-Social.
 Support for the families of someone with the illness is crucial.
 These family therapies and community support sources help relieve some of the burden.
 Family members are taught problem solving techniques and are informed about their loved one’s mental illness.
 This helps the family be better equipped to help them.